 Western Missions in India and the Scourge of Christian Nominalism

 Missionary reports from India are filled with the news of the amazing “people-movements” to Christ that are taking place all over the country.
-Missionaries I’ve talked have described their work in these terms: “7000 churches were planted in Kashmir in the last 5 years.”
+Missionaries with whom I’ve talked have described their work in these terms: “7000 churches were planted in Kashmir in the last 5 years.”
 “50,000 new believers were baptized in New Delhi last year.”
 “Hundreds of thousands of low-caste ‘Dalits’ (untouchables) coming to know Christ.”
 We are told that things are happening in India on an “unprecedented scale,” matched only by the opening chapters of the book of Acts.
 Is this for real?
-Let me respond with 3 points.
+Let me respond with three points.

 i.
 Where are the churches?